bcgov/platform-developer-docs/grant-user-access-openshift.md

 ---
-title: Request new user access to OpenShift
+title: Grant user access in OpenShift

 description: Describes how to get users access to OpenShift.